stackrender/stackrender/README.md

 5. Enjoy editing and viewing your database
 6. Export your Database SQL DDL and run it!

+## 🤝 Community

+- [**Discord**](https://discord.com/invite/DsN8RcPR6Y) – Live discussions about upcoming releases and the future of StackRender.
+- [**GitHub Issues**](https://github.com/stackrender/stackrender/issues) – Report bugs and errors to help us improve your experience.
+- [**X (Twitter)**](https://x.com/intent/follow?screen_name=Iam_The_Dev) – Get the latest StackRender news and updates.

+## 🤲 Contributing

+We welcome all contributions, whether small bug fixes or major feature additions.

+- Discuss your ideas and contributions in our [Discord](https://discord.com/invite/DsN8RcPR6Y) community.
+- Follow the [Contributing Guide](./CONTRIBUTING.md) to get started.
+- Agree to the [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a positive and respectful environment.

+Every contribution helps make StackRender better, thank you for being part of the journey! ❤️

+## 📜 License

+StackRender is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](./LICENSE).

 The next era of database engineering starts now.

 <pre>   _____ _             _    _____                _
   / ____| |           | |  |  __ \              | |